Meet the Team

 Shona works with the Catering Lead (HQ) for all things shopping, logistics etc.

-About Me: Shona’s (sometimes refered to as Shn) first Fellsman was at Capplestone Gate with Ventures at 16, and she’s fairly sure it’s Screwy’s fault… for 11 years after that she was a radio op, at Cam/out and about, and then Threshfield Control, before finally joining the committee as Assistant Caterer 25 years ago.
+About Me: Shona’s (sometimes referred to as Shn) first Fellsman was at Capplestone Gate with Ventures at 16, and she’s fairly sure it’s Screwy’s fault… for 11 years after that she was a radio op, at Cam/out and about, and then Threshfield Control, before finally joining the committee as Assistant Caterer 25 years ago.
 Unusually for the Fellsman committee, she hasn’t really moved since.
 You’ll always find her in the kitchen at parties…

 Catering Lead